Yakovlev MC-21: Systems

+Pre-sanctions plans for systems

-In August 2009, Hamilton Sundstrand, a subsidiary of United Technologies, announced it will provide electric power generation and distribution equipment for $2.3 billion over 20 years of production.
+In August 2009, Hamilton Sundstrand, a subsidiary of United Technologies (UTC), announced it would provide electric power generation and distribution equipment for $2.3 billion over 20 years of production.

 Rockwell Collins and its Russian partner Avionika were selected to supply the MC-21's avionics.

-Honeywell, Thales and Elbit Systems supply avionics with nine 12-inch multifunction displays, electronic flight bags, synthetic vision and enhanced vision systems.
+Honeywell, Thales and Elbit Systems were to supply avionics with nine 12-inch multifunction displays, electronic flight bags, synthetic vision and enhanced vision systems.

-The MC-21 will be the first airliner with active side-sticks, supplied by UTC Aerospace Systems.
+The MC-21 was planned to be the first airliner with active side-sticks, supplied by UTC Aerospace Systems from Charlotte, North Carolina.

-It has Fly-By-Wire controls.
+It was to have fly-by-wire controls.

-It has a glass cockpit with side-stick controls and an optional Head-up display.
+Its design features a glass cockpit with side-stick controls and an optional head-up display.

-Goodrich Corporation, also a subsidiary of United Technologies, along with Aviapribor was selected to provide the flight control system actuators.
+Goodrich Corporation, also a subsidiary of United Technologies (now RTX Corporation), along with Aviapribor was initially selected to provide the flight control system actuators.

-Zodiac Aerospace, Eaton and Meggitt provide other components.
-Interior furnishings will come from Zodiac Aerospace, coordinated from C&D Zodiac in Huntington Beach, California.
-Innovations from Zodiac Aerospace in Carson, California, will be incorporated in the water and waste systems.
+Zodiac Aerospace, Eaton and Meggitt were planned to provide other components.
+Interior furnishings were planned to come from French company Zodiac Aerospace, coordinated by C&D Zodiac from Huntington Beach, California.
+Innovations from Zodiac Aerospace, based in Carson, California, were to be incorporated in the water and waste systems.

-There are two types of auxiliary power units (APU) designed with specifications suitable for MC-21: HGT750 from Honeywell Aerospace and TA18-200 developed by Aerosila.
+There were two types of auxiliary power units (APU) designed with specifications suitable for MC-21: the HGT750 from US company Honeywell Aerospace and the TA18-200 developed by the Russian firm Aerosila.

+Actual production systems

+For the production phase, the cockpit and part of the aircraft's avionics were developed by the Concern Radio-Electronic Technologies and Rockwell Collins with the participation of personnel from the Russian company Avionika.